John Cunninghame, Lord Cunninghame: Life

+He resigned due to ill health in 1853 and died in Edinburgh on 26 October 1854.

 Family

 He was married to Margaret Richard Fisher Trotter, daughter of Lt General Alexander Trotter and sister of Richard Trotter of Mortonhall.

 Artistic recognition

-In early life he was portrayed by John Kay.
+In 1811 he was portrayed by John Kay.

 His portrait in the role of Solicitor General of Scotland was made in 1836 and is held in the Scottish National Portrait Gallery.